Rutherford Launches an Invasion

 Walk into the right side yard of the museum (when facing the back), toward Catawba Avenue, until you can see the front yard by the river.

-Around you or likely within your view is a palisade—loose wall of vertical logs—possibly with a square blockhouse in one or more corners.
-Inside may be one or more buildings “such as a barracks, officers’ quarters, (and) a magazine for storing powder and weapons.”[1]
+Around you or likely within your view is a palisade—rectangle of vertical log walls—possibly with a square blockhouse in one or more corners.
+Inside may be one or more buildings “such as a barracks, officers’ quarters, (and) a magazine for storing powder and weapons.”
+In addition to the creek, a spring now under the museum building supplies water.[1]

 The rising tensions with the Cherokees led local part-time militia soldiers under Capt.
 Samuel Davidson to build the fort to protect local farmers in Spring of 1776, which was completed by May.
-There was good reason to be concerned: Under a 1768 treaty between Britain and the Cherokee, European-Americans are not supposed to be living here, west of the treaty border.
+The location offered access to three Native American trails leading to Salisbury, Virginia, and deeper into the mountains.
+There was good reason to be concerned: Under a 1767 treaty between the royal governor and the Cherokee, European-Americans are not supposed to be living here.[a]
 By June a company of militia referred to as “rangers” were stationed here, presumably to scout for warrior bands.
 Sometime that month Cherokees attacked the fort and drove the rangers out.
 They retreated to Cathey’s Fort near modern Marion.[2]

 Rutherford arrives in August from the direction you are facing with more than 2,000 militia from the county self-defense regiments and volunteers, having camped at Cathey’s Fort on the way.
 They now make an informal camp all around Davidson’s Fort, roughly a half-mile in each direction.
 Rutherford may have had them make improvements to the fort.
 Small militia companies join the army here, along with some natives of the Catawba nation, traditional enemies of the Cherokee.